maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 Basic reports now work.

-* Add titles and explanations to the page, and document with examples.
+* *done* Add titles and explanations to the page, and document with examples.
 * Really ensure "attempts" list those with meaningful histories.
 I.e. if possible filter out navigation to and from the page etc.
 * Add better maxima support functions for off-line analysis.
  * A fully maxima-based representation of the PRT?